sails-adminpanel/sails-adminpanel/docs/Links.md

 You can add custom links into your admin panel pages.

 You could use:
-- `additionaLinks` in `navbar` property to create links at the bottom of the sidenav panel
+- `additionaLinks` in `navbar` property to create links at the top of the sidenav panel
 - `global` or `inline` actions in `actions` property of `list` view
 - `tools` property to create link like instance submenu